ghcdr/updatehub-docs/docs/about-this-document.md

 !!! warning "Important"
-	Here are informations that can directly influence the user and his interactions with our produts, for instance, needed do account upgrade for have support for more devices.
+	Here are informations that can directly influence the user and his interactions with our products, for instance, the necessity do account upgrade for have support for more than 5 devices.

 !!! danger "Attention"
 	These box type we found alerts about system configurations and behaviors, like to verify the SD card before record the image, for example.